Skip to content

 What You've Learned

-• Dictionaries: Store key-value pairs for structured data
+• Dictionaries: Key-value pairs for structured data and fast lookup

 • Data Analysis: Basic operations on real-world datasets